brainhack-school2020/ADHDsubtypes_project/README.md

 ## Background

 Attention deficit/hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders among children and adolescents.
 It manifests itself through a variety of cognitive and behavioral symptoms, such as (but not limited to) hyperactivity, lack attention, impulsivity, lack of inhibition and diminished working memory.
+Long-term follow-up studies revealed that in 40 to 60% of children with ADHD, the disorder persists into adulthood (American Psychiatric Association, 2012; Hechtman L, 1999; Sp et al. 2012; Klein RG et al. 2012).
 Subtype classification of ADHD has not reach consensus whithin the litterature and research on the correlates of ADHD subtypes show incoherent findings.
 The most common grouping of adhd subtypes (which is also the DSM categorization) are (1) inattentive, (2) impulsive/Hyperactive and (3) mixed.
 Those subtypes are for the majority based on criteria derived from behavioral and-self-report data and lack of neurophysiological assessment is prominent([Hegerl et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27178310/); [Olbrich, Dinteren & Arns, 2015](https://pubmed.ncbi.nlm.nih.gov/26901357/)).

 ## Project definition

 This project will aim to investigate the detection of subtypes of ADHD from the possible associations between different types of measurements, pairing common behavioral and self-reporting measures to electrophysiological (EEG) data.
-To do so, k-nearest neighbor clustering and PCA analysis will be used to extract the valuable information from different types of data in a non-linear fashion.
-87/)).
+More specifically, Principal components analysis (PCA) will be applied in order to achieve dimension reduction and k-nearest neighbor clustering will be used to predict the DSM ADHD subtypes.
+In addition, an investigation of the predictive capacity of our 3 data types will be made, as well as observations about the potential prediction of gender using our dataset.

 ## Data